 SIR JAMES SMITH’S SCHOOL PART OF NORTH CORNWALL LEARNING TRUST

-This policy is to let you know how Sir James Smith’s Community School ('the School', 'we', 'us' or 'our') will collect, use and process personal data.
+This policy is to let you know how Sir James Smith’s Community School, part of North Cornwall Learning Trust will collect, use and process personal data.
 It is also designed to let you know your rights and what you can do if you have questions about personal data.

-The School is the controller for the purposes of data protection laws.
+The Trust is the controller for the purposes of data protection laws.